-In the various theoretical descriptions of thermodynamics, these laws can be expressed in apparently different forms, but the most outstanding formulations are the following:
+In the various theoretical descriptions of thermodynamics, these laws can be expressed in apparently different ways.
+However, the most prominent formulations are as follows:

-This principle is called thermodynamic equilibrium.
-If two systems A and B are in thermodynamic equilibrium, and B is in thermodynamic equilibrium with a third C system, then A and C are in thermodynamic equilibrium.
-This principle is fundamental, despite being widely accepted; it was not formulated formally until after the other three laws had been enunciated.
-Hence, it receives position 0.
+This principle is called the thermodynamic equilibrium.
+If two systems A and B are in thermodynamic equilibrium, and B is in thermodynamic equilibrium with a third system C, then A and C are in turn in thermodynamic equilibrium.

-This law allows us to define a physical quantity called entropy such that, for an isolated system, that is, it does not exchange matter or energy with its environment, the change in entropy must always be greater than or equal to zero and only equal to zero if the process is reversible.
+This law allows us to define entropy.
+The variation in the amount of entropy of an isolated thermodynamic system must always be greater than or equal to zero.
+It is only when it is equal to zero that the process is reversible.

 When the temperature approaches absolute zero, the entropy of any system approaches zero.